Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

-In the following, we refer to group math-vis as the group that was assigned questions without visualization in survey part A and questions with visualization in part B. Vice versa, the group vis-math was assigned questions with visualization in survey part A and questions without visualization in part B.
+In the following, we refer to the group \enquote{math-vis} as the group that was assigned questions without visualization in survey part A and questions with visualization in part B. Vice versa, the group \enquote{vis-math} was assigned questions with visualization in survey part A and questions without visualization in part B. The quantitative data are shown in Appendix \ref{sec:A_results}.

-Due to the low number of participants, statistical analysis is limited.
-We show the standard deviation, where applicable, to describe the variance of the obtained data.

-Table \ref{tab:dif_scores_times} summarizes the average translation competence, average scores, and average times for correctly solved questions.
-In addition, it shows the differences of these performance metrics with visualization minus without visualization.
-Average \acrshort{icl}, \acrshort{gcl} and \acrshort{ecl} and the corresponding differences (between with visualization and without visualization) are shown in \ref{tab:dif_cl}.
-Figure \ref{fig:score} shows the average score per participant, and figure \ref{fig:time} the average time taken for correctly solved questions.
-The influence of translation competence on \acrshort{icl}, \acrshort{gcl} and \acrshort{ecl} as well as the average cognitive load is shown in figures \ref{fig:icl}, \ref{fig:gcl} and \ref{fig:ecl} for tasks with one, two, and three qubits.